yanchaoluo/STAT545-hw-Luo-Yanchao/README.md

 - **Email address:** yanchao.luo@stat.ubc.ca.

-- If you want to see more about me: [homework1](https://github.com/yanchaoluo/STAT545-hw01-LUO-YANCHAO).
+- If you want to know more about me: [homework1](https://github.com/yanchaoluo/STAT545-hw01-LUO-YANCHAO).

 ### Homework